-During the current reporting period, using the fast beam switching technology developed in the NASA Space Radiation Laboratory (NSRL) at Brookhaven National Laboratory (BNL), we used mixed ions with different energies to simulate the space environment.
-Previously, we exposed a lung cancer susceptible mouse model (K-rasLA-1) at the NSRL with three ion beams: Protons (H) (120 MeV/n) 20cGy, Helium (He) (250 MeV/n) 5 cGy, and Silicon (Si) (300MeV/n) 5cGy with a dose rate of 0.5 cGy/min.
-In our recent studies we observed increases in the incidence of lung cancer initiation and progression.
+Previously, using the fast beam switching technology developed in NASA Space Radiation Laboratory (NSRL) at Brookhaven National Laboratory (BNL), we used mixed ions with different energies to more closely simulate the space environment.
+We exposed a lung cancer susceptible mouse model (K-rasLA-1) at the NSRL with three ion beams: Protons (H) (120 MeV/n) 20 cGy, Helium (He) (250 MeV/n) 5 cGy, and Silicon (Si) (300 MeV/n) 5 cGy with a dose rate of 0.5 cGy/min and observed increases in the incidence of lung cancer initiation and progression.
 Additionally, when we titrated the dose of HZE ion, we observed a dose-dependent effect of silicon ions delivered.
-Overall, we observed reducing the total dose of silicon from 5 cGy to 2 cGy and 0.5 cGy in combination with 20 cGy protons and 5 cGy of helium, reduced cancer progression back to background rates.
+We observed reducing the total dose of silicon from 5 cGy to 2 cGy and 0.5 cGy in combination with 20 cGy protons and 5 cGy of helium, reduced cancer progression back to background rates.

 With the high energy and control upgrades at the NSRL, experiments are now being conducted to better simulate the deep space environment with low fluence rates predominated by low background fluences of low-LET radiation with lower fluences of high-LET radiation.
 These experiments consist of chronic exposure from 2-6 weeks irradiation (6-days per week) or acute one-day exposures with continuous exposure to background protons and helium and a sporadic heavy ion exposure.
 The delivery dose consists of 33 ions and energy mix to even more closely approximate the deep space environment.
-During NSRL18B and NSRL19A an acute 0.5 Gy and 0.75 Gy total exposure to the newly developed GCR simulation was initiated and first results from this acute exposure GCR simulation are currently being analyzed.
-During NSRL18C a chronic/protracted (4 week exposure) 0.5 Gy total exposure was performed to better simulate the low dose rates expected in the deep space environment, and results from these experiments are being finalized and results will be forthcoming.
+During NSRL18B and NSRL19A an acute 50 cGy and 75 cGy total exposure to the newly developed GCR simulation was initiated.
+During NSRL18C a chronic/protracted (4 week exposure) 50 cGy total exposure was performed to better simulate the low dose rates expected in the deep space environment.
+During NSRL19C we irrradiated mice with a chronic/protracted (6 weeks exposure) 0.75 Gy total exposure.
+Finally, in NSRL 20B we sent mice to the NSRL and the BNL team irradiated mice with acute 25 cGy and 100 cGy full spectrum GCR simulation.
+Results of these experiments will be presented at the Human Research Program (HRP) 2021 meeting.
+The deliverables from these experiments will be increases in tumor initiation and size as well as chronic increases in plasma lipid peroxidation at 100 days post-irradiation in a subset of mice.
+One year post-irradiation, all remaining mice will be sacrificed for increases in invasive (more lethal cancers) and overall survival.

-Task Book Report Generated on: 04/24/2024
+Task Book Report Generated on: 07/14/2025